Turkey reports three cases of Delta Plus coronavirus variant

 "The Delta Plus (variant) was seen in three people in three separate provinces (including) one in Istanbul," Health Minister Fahrettin Koca told reporters after a cabinet meeting on Monday.
 "These people are in good condition."

-Turkey’s vaccine programme began in January with shots developed by Sinovac and has since also been using vaccines by Pfizer and Biontech, and Russia’s Sputnik V.
+Turkey's vaccine programme began in January with shots developed by Sinovac (SVA.O) and has since also been using vaccines by Pfizer (PFE.N) and Biontech (22UAy.DE), and Russia's Sputnik V.

 Koca said Turkey currently had some 8 million shots and would receive another 26 million Pfizer-BioNtech doses this month, and 1.5 million doses of Sinovac next week.